 This ability to accept criticisms and feedback continues to be a key area I hope to grow in.
 The ongoing journey has been for me to learn to receive feedback with a more open heart.
 I have discovered that when I receive feedback and advice from others, I also end up validating their strengths which in turn allowed me to leverage from them in increasing measure.

-Ending Note: I have since left this role of Youth Pastor and started Strengths School™ .
+Ending Note: It has been over 10 years since I left the role of Youth Pastor.
 But the journey of engaging young people will be one that continues on.
 "Seeing every generation live out their full potential."